AlecTraas/computational-geo-lab/Portfolios/Kai.md

 <img src="https://i2.paste.pics/7a36ed782aafb0ebeb7978fedfda9853.png?trs=dd494636c42af34438770bca22294014fd61ebd0cb110405d73f174c77ec4014&rand=NucjU38SZf"  width="80%" height="60%">

-Though there is a bit of deviance from the true, expected values one would achieve by hand, I believe this plot makes a decent amount of sense.
+**ALL THIS IS WRONG (again).
+There was an issue in my code with duplicate points, so these numbers are entirely wrong.
+I will fix in an hour or two**Though there is a bit of deviance from the true, expected values one would achieve by hand, I believe this plot makes a decent amount of sense.
 As the number of points grows to infinity, we can expect
 $$\lim_{x\to\infty} \frac{a}{x^b} \to 0$$
 Essentially, the size of the convex hull doesn't grow fast enough to keep up pace with the set of points it is derived from.